TolulopeJoel/TolulopeJoel/README.md

 * Hi, I'm Tolu.
-I'm a sofware engineering enthusiast, with a particular interest in software products, backend development, distributed systems, cloud computing, machine learning and AI integration.
+I'm a sofware engineering enthusiast, with a particular interest in software products, backend development, distributed systems, cloud computing, ML and AI integration.

-* Currently, I'm furthering my knowledge by building projects that leverage cloud-based infrastructure and integrates a machine learning model for sentiment analysis.
+* Currently, I'm actively exploring Machine Learning and AI through project-based experiences.
+I'm building a project that leverages cloud-based infrastructure and integrates a sentiment analysis model.

 * I'm passionate about learning, innovating, and building products that have the potential to have a positive impact on people's lives.